Festool 500 Vs Festool 700 – which is best?

 If I told you that I own a Festool domino DF 700 XL but I have never bought any of the little beech Dominoes of any size.
 I’ve always made my own Dominoes from scrap wood.

-Check out our Festool product pages if your interested in adding the Domino to your ‘Tool Cabinet’
+Check out our Festool product pages if you are interested in adding the Domino to your ‘Tool Cabinet’

 I make my Domino’s not just to save money.